-Ayers Rock – or ‘Uluru’, as it’s known to the Aboriginal owners of the land – is one of Australia’s most iconic landmarks.
-Found in the middle of the red sandy outback in the Northern Territory, Uluru is sacred to the Aboriginal people.
-But for tourists, is it worth making the trek to the middle of Australia to visit… Or is it just a big rock in the middle of nowhere?
+Ayers Rock – or Uluru, as it’s known to the Aboriginal owners of the land – is one of Australia’s most iconic landmarks.
+Found in the middle of the red sandy outback in the Northern Territory, Uluru / Ayers Rock is sacred to the Aboriginal people.
+It is said that the Red Centre, the area around Alice Springs where you'll encounter Uluru, is the spiritual epicenter of Australia.

-Here are 8 reasons why we believe Ayer’s Rock is more than just a big boulder – and why it should be on your Australia travel must-see list.
+Uluru / Ayer’s Rock is more than just a big boulder and it should be on your Australia travel must-see list.
 There are many things to do while you are there from hiking around the rock to learning about Aboriginal culture.

-When you see Ayers Rock in pictures, it’s hard to imagine the sheer size of this natural phenomenon.
-As one of the largest monoliths in the world, Ayers Rock towers over you at over 300 metres – or around 1,000 feet – high and 2 kilometres, or over 1.2 miles, wide.
+When you see Uluru / Ayer’s Rock in pictures, it’s hard to imagine the sheer size of this natural phenomenon.
+As one of the largest monoliths in the world, Uluru / Ayer’s Rock towers over you at over 300 meters (or around 1,000 feet) high and 2 kilometers, (or over 1.2 miles), wide.

-Ayers Rock is arguably more impressive up close; its seemingly smooth surface is covered in divets, scars and caves.
-While it’s considered incredibly disrespectful to the Anungu people to climb Uluru / Ayer’s Rock — and climbing the landmark is now prohibited — it’s highly recommended that you take the time to explore around it.
-Walking around the Rock is a 9-kilometre, or close to 6-mile, round-trip so remember to wear good walking shoes and pack a bottle of water!
+Uluru / Ayer’s Rock is even more impressive up close; its seemingly smooth surface is covered in divets, scars, and caves.
+While it’s considered incredibly disrespectful to the Anangu people to climb Uluru / Ayer’s Rock — and climbing the landmark is now prohibited — it’s highly recommended that you take the time to explore around it.
+Walking around the rock is a 9-kilometer, or close to 6-mile, round-trip so remember to wear good walking shoes and pack a bottle of water.

 Take a Camel Tour

-The outback has plenty of secrets hiding in its endless red sand, from some of the most diverse wildlife in the world to hidden rock formations or oasis’s.
+The outback has plenty of secrets hiding in its endless red sand, from some of the most diverse wildlife in the world to hidden rock formations and oases.
 The best way to explore the outback is from the back of a camel, as they are perfectly suited to the hot, dry conditions.
-Uluru Camel Tours offer daily tours from sunrise tours, day trips and sunset rides around Ayers Rock and the Olgas, a group of large, domed rock formations.
+Uluru Camel Tours offer daily tours including sunrise tours, day trips, and sunset rides around Uluru / Ayer’s Rock and the Olgas, a group of large, domed rock formations.

 Experience Aboriginal Culture

-The Anungu people are the original inhabitants of Alice Springs, and as a result they have endless knowledge of the area.
-Whether you’re interested in bushtucker, traditional Aboriginal artwork, or simply understanding the spiritual and historical connection that the Anungu people have to Uluru, there’s a tour that can give you an even deeper appreciation of this incredible part of Australian culture.
+The Anangu people are the original inhabitants of Alice Springs, and as a result, they have endless knowledge of the area.
+Whether you’re interested in bush tucker (native food), traditional Aboriginal artwork, or simply understanding the spiritual and historical connection that the Anangu people have to Uluru / Ayer’s Rock, there’s a tour that can give you an even deeper appreciation of this incredible part of Australian culture.

-Whether you’re staying at the Ayers Rock Resort or any number of other accommodation options, you’ll likely have access to some free Aboriginal displays, such as dancing, boomerang throwing, traditional dot painting or bush tucker tours.
-Best of all, once you’ve been shown how to do it, you get to have a go as well – you never know, there may be a champion boomerang thrower in your troupe!Continue to 5 of 7 below.
+Whether you’re staying at the Ayers Rock Resort or any number of other accommodation options, you’ll likely have access to some free Aboriginal displays, such as dancing, boomerang throwing, traditional dot painting, or bush tucker tours.
+You may find yourself joining in and learning to do things like throwing a boomerang.

 Being situated in the middle of the desert has its advantages—namely the lack of artificial light pollution, giving you an unbelievable view of the stars.
-You can choose to do your own stargazing or, if you prefer someone else points out the formations, the Ayers Rock Resort offer a stargazing tour for as little as $42.
+You can choose to do your own stargazing or, if you prefer having someone else point out the formations, the Ayers Rock Resort offers a stargazing tour.

 Dine Al Fresco

-The Sounds of Silence, run by the Ayers Rock Resort, offers an unforgettable fine dining experience at the red centre.
-Watch the sun set over Uluru while enjoying gourmet canapés and sparkling wine, then dine under the breath-taking night sky as you enjoy a bush tucker-themed buffet, complete with crocodile, kangaroo, and barramundi.
+The Sounds of Silence, run by the Ayers Rock Resort, offers an unforgettable fine dining experience at the Red Centre.
+Watch the sunset over Uluru / Ayer’s Rock while enjoying gourmet canapés and sparkling wine, then dine under the breath-taking night sky as you enjoy a bush tucker-themed buffet, complete with crocodile, kangaroo, and barramundi.
 As the sky darkens you'll listen to their resident star talker decode the southern night sky and a didgeridoo performance.

 Take to the Skies

-Seeing Uluru from the air is a sure way to fully understand just how mind-blowingly big it is, and the best way to appreciate the vastness of the Aussie outback.
-Professional Helicopter Services offer scenic flights over Uluru, the Olgas and other incredible landmarks.
+Seeing Uluru / Ayer’s Rock from the air is a sure way to fully understand just how mind-blowingly big it is, and the best way to appreciate the vastness of the Aussie outback.
+Professional Helicopter Services offer scenic flights over Uluru / Ayer’s Rock, the Olgas, and other incredible landmarks.
 Their helicopters are specially designed to ensure you get the best possible view, so you’re guaranteed to take home some life-long memories.